Log Formats – a (Mostly) Complete Guide

 "full_message": "Backtrace here\n\nmore stuff",

-The NCSA Common log format - also known as the Common Log Format - is a fixed (non-customizable) log format that is used by web servers when they generate server log files.
-It was named after NCSA_HTTPd, an early, now discontinued, web server software, which served as the basis for the far more popular free open-source cross-platform web server software - Apache HTTP Server Project.
+The NCSA Common log format - also known as the Common Log Format - is a fixed (non-customizable) log format used by web servers when they generate server log files.
+It was named after NCSA_HTTPd, an early, now discontinued, web server software, which served as the basis for the far more popular open-source cross-platform web server software - Apache HTTP Server Project.

 Every line in this log format is stored using this standardized syntax: